dlang/DIPs/DIPs/1NNN-RAC.md

 Licensed under [Creative Commons Zero 1.0](https://creativecommons.org/publicdomain/zero/1.0/legalcode.txt)

 ## History
-The DIP Manager will supplement this section with links to forum discsusionss and a summary of the formal assessment.
+The DIP Manager will supplement this section with links to forum discussions and a summary of the formal assessment.